Glenn Jackson: Early life and education

-After the war, Jackson continued to work for COPCO.
-He became vice-chairman of the board of Pacific Power & Light (PP&L) (now a division of PacifiCorp) in 1961, when COPCO merged with PP&L, and later chairman, until retiring from that position in 1972.
-He was also a director of Standard Insurance Company, the U.S. National Bank of Oregon, Fred Meyer, Inc., and the U.S. Chamber of Commerce.
-He developed White City, an industrial and residential park, on the site of Camp White near Medford, Oregon.
+After World War II, Jackson continued to work for COPCO.
+When COPCO merged with Pacific Power & Light (PP&L) (now a division of PacifiCorp) in 1961, he became vice-chairman of the board and later chairman, serving until his retirement in 1972.
+He was also served on the boards of Standard Insurance Company, the U.S. National Bank of Oregon, Fred Meyer, Inc., and the U.S. Chamber of Commerce.
+Jackson played a major role in developing White City, an industrial and residential park, on the site of Camp White near Medford, Oregon.

-He and his sister inherited a majority share of the Democrat-Herald in 1949.
-He later bought out the co-publisher and added nine other Oregon weekly newspapers to the company, retaining them until his death in 1980.
+He and his sister inherited a majority share of the Albany Democrat-Herald in 1949.
+Jackson later bought out the co-publisher and expanded the company by acquiring nine other Oregon weekly newspapers, retaining ownership until his death in 1980.

-Jackson was also a trustee of the Agri-Business Council of Oregon, St. Vincent Medical Foundation, Willamette University, Linfield College Board of Associates, Oregon State University Foundation, Rogue Valley Memorial Hospital, Mercy Flights Inc, Rogue Valley Manor, Foundation of Oregon Research & Education, Indian Festival of Arts Inc. and Columbia River Maritime Museum.
+Jackson was also a trustee of numerous civic and educational organizations, including the Agri-Business Council of Oregon, St. Vincent Medical Foundation, Willamette University, Linfield College Board of Associates, Oregon State University Foundation, Rogue Valley Memorial Hospital, Mercy Flights Inc, Rogue Valley Manor, Foundation of Oregon Research & Education, Indian Festival of Arts Inc. and Columbia River Maritime Museum.

-Jackson died of cancer at the age of 78 on June 20, 1980, in Portland.
-The Glenn L. Jackson Memorial Bridge, completed in 1982 to carry Interstate 205 across the Columbia River, is named after him.
+In addition to his corporate and civic roles, Jackson operated several private business ventures in southern Oregon.
+He owned and operated a cattle ranch, maintaining long-term ties to the region's agricultural community.
+He also owned a golf club in Medford, which functioned as both a business and a community recreation venue.
+Jackson further expanded into aviation, owning a regional air charter company that later became part of the consolidation of small Pacific Northwest carriers that formed Horizon Air, linking him to early development of regional commercial aviation in Oregon.

+Military Service

+Jackson served in the United States Army Air Forces during World War II, ultimately attaining the rank of colonel.
+He was assigned as Executive Officer to General Ira C. Eaker, commander of the Eighth Air Force, during operations in Italy.
+His service earned him multiple decorations, including the Bronze Star, Legion of Merit, Order of the British Empire, and Crown of Italy.

+Public Service and Political Influence

+Jackson was appointed by Governor Mark Hatfield to the Oregon State Highway Commission in 1959, and served as its chair from 1962 to 1979.
+Under his leadership, Oregon built more than 700 miles of freeway and over 800 bridges, including major structures such as the Fremont Bridge, Marquam Bridge, and Astoria-Megler Bridge.
+Jackson also recognized early the limitations of automobile-centric planning and became an advocate for mass transit.

+Though a Republican, Jackson supported candidates across party lines and became known as a trusted adviser to multiple Oregon governors, most notably Tom McCall.
+His ability to navigate political, business, and civic networks earned him the informal title "Mr. Oregon."